BIOP/ijp-DEVILS/README.md

 ### Output Directory

 If left empty, DEVILS will automatically create an 'output' folder in the same folder as the original image.
 It can be useful to set it to a different disk in order to maximize the read-write speed of DEVILS.
-In case the DEVILS image is written on the same disk as the one from which the image is read, a drop in performance can be percieved, as reading and writing is happening on the same disk.
+In case the DEVILS image is written on the same disk as the one from which the image is read, a drop in performance can be perceived, as reading and writing is happening on the same disk.

 ### Minimum (resp Maximum) for final conversion step